Colonia, Oxnard, California: Rejuvenation period (2000 to present)

 Starting roughly after 2000, La Colonia began a renovation project to improve its image in respect to the city.
 New construction on once empty lots or ramshackle homes began in much of the southern areas.
 The housing boom spurred development and re-investment. $59 million went into renovating 260 housing units at The Courts and Cesar Chavez School.
-The Our Lady of Guadalupe Parish plans to begin construction on a new church building within a year.
+The Our Lady of Guadalupe Parish built a new church in 2012.
 The re-establishment of Ramona School was another example of this renovation.
 The elementary school established in 1940 was a keystone into the educational advancement that many residents of Colonia.
 The school fell into disrepair and was left unused by the mid-1990s.
 In 2000 the school district cleared the original school site and re-built a new school.
 A rededication of the school along with many invited Alumni from years past occurred in August 2000.